 2. The same downbeats with a melody that transistions from a jig to a reel.

 If you're having trouble playing the transition from a jig to a reel, you might want to listen #2 a few times, as it isolates the transition.

 3. The last half of the jig into the first half of the reel, with block chords in the last two measures of the jig and the first A of the reel.

 The reel feels faster because it has more notes to a beat, but it is not faster!
 The tempo remains 115 BPM throughout.

 4. The last half of the jig into the first half of the reel, with broken chords immediately after the transistion and no drum to help.
 This is the goal.

 5. Stool of Repentance into Devil's Dream.
 The clip starts with four potatoes then goes once through the jig and once through the reel.
-The flute plays a simplified version of the reel (which is in Dropbox ).
+The flute plays a simplified version of Devil's Dream (which is in Dropbox ).
 Feel free to play along!